'It's still a shocker, it hurts everyday': Mayfield community on the mend one month after deadly tornado

 The first week after the storm there were thousands of volunteers in Mayfield and surrounding towns.
 That number has now dwindled significantly.

 "A lot of those organizations are gone.
 They were an immediate response.
-But red cross has been here- we will continue to be here- but even what we're doing will change and will become more of a long term recovery effort," Misty Thomas with the American Red Cross said.
+But the Red Cross has been here- we will continue to be here- but even what we're doing will change and will become more of a long-term recovery effort," Misty Thomas with the American Red Cross said.

 Most churches and schools that were donation sites and food kitchens have transitioned back to their intended uses.
 Of the thousands of volunteers that once filled Mayfield's streets most have moved on… but one man still serves.
 His name is Micah Seavers, but around time he's become known as Mayfield's man on a mission.